Particle algorithms for maximum likelihood training of latent variable models: AN INFORMAL CRASH COURSE IN CALCULUS ON

-\section{An informal crash course in calculus on $\Theta\times \cal{P}(\cal{X})$}
+\section{AN INFORMAL CRASH COURSE IN CALCULUS ON $\Theta\times \cal{P}(\cal{X})$}

-This appendix assumes that the reader is familiar with rudimentary Riemannian geometry not exceeding the level of \cite[Chap.~3]{Boumal2022}.
+This appendix assumes that the reader is familiar with rudimentary Riemannian geometry not exceeding the level of \citet[Chap.~3]{Boumal2022}.

-Otto et al.'s brilliant observation~\cite{Otto1998,Otto2001} was that, even though $\cal{P}(\cal{X})$ is not technically a Riemannian manifold, we can often treat it as one and apply the rules we have for calculus on Riemannian manifolds almost unchanged.
-While rigorously establishing these facts is an involved matter~\cite{Ambrosio2005,Villani2009}, the basic ideas are very accessible.
+Otto et al.'s observation~\citep{Otto1998,Otto2001} was that, even though $\cal{P}(\cal{X})$ is not technically a Riemannian manifold, we can often treat it as one and apply the rules we have for calculus on Riemannian manifolds almost unchanged.
+While rigorously establishing these facts is an involved matter~\citep{Ambrosio2005,Villani2009}, the basic ideas are very accessible.
 Here we review these ideas, but in the slightly generalized setting of $\cal{M}:=\Theta\times \cal{P}(\cal{X})$.
-To treat $\cal{M}$ as a Riemannian manifold we require three things: \begin{itemize} \item for each $(\theta,q)$ in $\cal{M}$, a tangent space $\cal{T}_{(\theta,q)}\cal{M}$: a linear space describing the directions we can move if we are at $(\theta,q)$; \item for each $(\theta,q)$ in $\cal{M}$, a cotangent space $\cal{T}_{(\theta,q)}^*\cal{M}$ dual to $\cal{T}_{(\theta,q)}\cal{M}$ with a duality pairing
+To treat $\cal{M}$ as a Riemannian manifold we require three things: \begin{itemize} \item for each $(\theta,q)$ in $\cal{M}$, a tangent space $\cal{T}_{(\theta,q)}\cal{M}$: a linear space containing the directions we can move in from $(\theta,q)$; \item for each $(\theta,q)$ in $\cal{M}$, a cotangent space $\cal{T}_{(\theta,q)}^*\cal{M}$ dual to $\cal{T}_{(\theta,q)}\cal{M}$ with a duality pairing